John C. Munro Hamilton International Airport: Cargo

 With about 25% of the annual cargo tonnage of Canada's busiest cargo airport Toronto-Pearson, Hamilton is a major Canadian cargo airport.
 It has consistently ranked as the third or fourth busiest cargo airport in Canada over the last decade behind only Toronto-Pearson, Vancouver and, since 2017, Montréal–Trudeau.
 With around 70% of Hamilton's cargo tonnage being domestic cargo it has consistently ranked as the third busiest domestic cargo airport in Canada behind Vancouver and Toronto.
+Amazon, DHL, Purolator, and UPS operate major shipping centres within or next to the airport.

 Access

 The airport is located near Highway 6, which provides access to Hamilton International Airport via Highway 403.

-King Shuttle is a bus operator that provides scheduled service from the airport to Toronto Pearson International Airport and Toronto Union Station.
-The Hamilton Street Railway (HSR) operates bus route 20 A-Line Express, a limited-stop weekday service, from the airport to Hamilton GO Centre.
+The Hamilton Street Railway (HSR) operates bus route 20 A-Line Express, a limited-stop service, from the airport to Hamilton GO Centre and West Harbour GO Station.

-Megabus formerly operated a daily scheduled coach bus service between the airport and the Toronto Coach Terminal between 2019 and 2020.
+Megabus began daily express service between the airport and Toronto in 2019, as of 2024 serving one trip a day from the Union Station Bus Terminal.
+King Shuttle provides pre-booked service from the airport to Toronto Pearson International Airport, Toronto Union Station, other destinations in Greater Toronto Area, and Niagara Falls.

 Aviation institutions

-The aviation programs of Mohawk College have facilities at the airport.
+The aviation programs of Mohawk College have shared facilities at the airport with KF Aerospace.
 As of 2017, the learning facilities include an electricity lab, a hangar, airport apron and two classrooms.
 Near North Aviation (NNA) is a flight school based at Parry Sound Area Municipal Airport with a base at the Jetport facilities in Hamilton.